 How to Do It:

-For a marketing campaign, the scope could be: “Create three social media ads and a landing page, excluding video content, to be delivered by July 15.”
+Example, for a marketing campaign, the scope could be: “Create three social media ads and a landing page, excluding video content, to be delivered by July 15.”

 Large projects can feel overwhelming, but breaking them into milestones creates clear checkpoints to track progress and maintain momentum toward the project deadline.